-The Company internally and/or along with third party specialists conducts Preliminary Economic Assessments (PEAs) on mineral discoveries on greenfield and brownfield projects to evaluate the potential economic viability of the project and to identify any additional work necessary to complete more advanced mining studies.
-For the advanced project development studies, Pre-Feasibility Studies (PFS) and Feasibility Studies (FS) are conducted to advance and demonstrate the economic viability of a project and to further refine the engineering designs, mine plans, ore body models, infrastructure and environmental requirements, capital and operating costs and financial models.
+The Company internally and/or along with third party specialists conducts PEAs on mineral discoveries on greenfield and brownfield projects to evaluate the potential economic viability of the project and to identify any additional work necessary to complete more advanced mining and technical studies.
+For the advanced project development studies, PFSs and FSs are conducted to advance and demonstrate the economic viability of a project and to further refine the engineering designs, mine plans, ore body models, infrastructure and environmental requirements, capital and operating costs and financial models.

-The results of these PEA, PFS and FS studies represent forward-looking information and are subject to a number of known and unknown risks, uncertainties and other factors that may cause actual results to differ materially from those anticipated in such information.
-Such information speaks only as of the date of the assessment report, and is based on a number of assumptions which are believed to be valid and reasonable as of that date but which may prove to be incorrect in the future.
+The results of these PEAs, PFSs and FSs studies represent forward-looking information and are subject to a number of known and unknown risks, uncertainties and other factors that may cause actual results to differ materially from those anticipated in such information.
+Such information is presented as of the date of the assessment report, and is based on a number of assumptions which are believed to be valid and reasonable as of that date but which may prove to be incorrect in the future.
 The PEA is exploratory in nature and may include Inferred Mineral Resources that are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as Mineral Reserves.
 A PEA may show a positive financial return and can be used to support a decision to proceed to more advanced mining studies, however, there is no certainty that the results of the PEA may be realized.

 While the discovery of a Mineral Resource or mineral deposit may result in substantial rewards, few properties that are explored are ultimately developed into producing mines.
-The analyses in these studies are based on many factors, including among other things, government regulations relating to prices, taxes and royalty rates, the accuracy of Mineral Resources and Mineral Reserve estimates and Mineral Resources included in the mine plan, ore treated in the process plant and metallurgical recoveries, support from the projected infrastructure requirements, gold price assumptions, permitting, social and environmental regime considerations, capital and operating cost estimates and availability of adequate financing.
+The analyses in these studies are based on many factors, including among other things, government regulations relating to prices, taxes and royalty rates, the accuracy of Mineral Resources and Mineral Reserve estimates included in the mine plan, ore treated in the process plant and metallurgical recoveries, support from the projected infrastructure requirements, gold price assumptions, permitting, social and environmental regime considerations, capital and operating cost estimates and availability of adequate financing.
 The actual operating results of the development projects may differ materially from those anticipated, and uncertainties related to operations are even greater in the case of development projects.
 The Company cannot ensure that its current exploration and development programs will result in future profitable commercial mining operations or replacement of current production at existing mining operations with new Mineral Reserves.